-We have reviewed the accompanying separate interim financial position of Gadwa For Industrial Development Company (S.A.E.) as of 30 June 2023, as well as the related separate interim statements of profit or loss, comprehensive income, changes in equity and cash flows for the six months ended then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these separate interim financial statements based on our review.
+We have audited the accompanying separate financial statements of GADWA FOR INDUSTRIAL DEVELOPMENT COMPANY (S.A.E.) represented in the separate Statement of Financial Position as of 31 December 2023, and the related separate statements of profit or loss, comprehensive income, changes in shareholders equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.

+Management's Responsibility for the Financial Statements